bodybybuddha/cps-WhatsNew/readme.md

 # cps-WhatsNew #
 ## Background ##
 I totally love [calibre-web](https://github.com/janeczku/calibre-web) as an interface to my [calibre](https://calibre-ebook.com) collection.
 One feature I thought the system could use is a notification or newsletter that would inform site users know what books have been uploaded.
-In addition, I wanted a project to sink my teeth into while learning Python.
+In addition, I wanted a project to sink my teeth into with some Python.

 The result is this project.
-I don't know if it'll be supported in the future as its purpose was just to experience python programming, however, I thought it would be great to at least expose the code publicly to give back to the community.
+Originally I thought it would be nice just to have a newsletter feature, but now I'm thinking of ways to improve the code.
+So for the foreseeable future, I'll be updating this repo a little more frequently.
+Additions will be tracked in other git branches.

 ## General Info ##